Want to do something really useful and see the results?

 On your weekends you will have the chance to explore the beautiful surrounding area where you can go trekking, kayaking and other similar activities are easily accessible.

 Each morning you will walk to a meeting point where you will be collected and transferred to your project location.
 At the end of the day you will be picked up and transferred back to your accommodation.
-The evening is then yours to do what you like.

 What you get